 The Southern Lake Michigan Rain Garden Manual is a how-to for homeowners, landscape architects, city planners, and anyone interested in creating a garden to “absorb the storm.”
 This booklet is chock full of information–from choosing a location to designing and installing a rain garden to care and maintenance.
 You can find a plant list, including those suited for shade and clay soils, and sample garden plans.

 This publication is adapted from the Vermont Rain Garden Manual for the southern Lake Michigan region.
-You can download it on the IISG website.
 The manual was developed through Lawn to Lake, which is a collaborative program to protect water resources in the Great Lakes region by promoting healthy lawn and landscape practices.

 **The Red Oak Rain Garden at University of Illinois Urbana-Champaign